-The principality (Kedatuan) of Sengkongo is located on the island of Lombok.
+The kingdom (Kedatuan) of Sengkongo is located on the island of Lombok.
+Existed in the 18th century.

 From the beginning Bali wanted to occupy the western island of Lombok by sending its people on a large scale.
 The victory obtained at Tanak Beaq and the agreement of East Juring and West Juring means the kingdom of Karangasem Bali had an increasingly steady position on Lombok.